Preparing for a River Trip

 - Cooking: We recommend containerized fuel camp stoves for cooking while paddle camping.

-- Campfires: Campfires are not allowed along the Devils River State Natural Area waterfront or at any of the TPWD Sanctioned Paddler Camps.
-Fires are allowed within the river’s gradient boundary only when Val Verde County is not under a burn ban.
+- Campfires: Campfires are not allowed along the Devils River State Natural Area waterfront or at any of the TPWD-sanctioned paddler camps.
+Val Verde County remains in a burn ban most of the year.

 - Secure all loose items (including coolers) in your boat to withstand swamping and rollovers.